Hematology & Oncology

 Just like in all other organ systems and tissue structures, cancer can arise in the blood, bone marrow, and lymph nodes.
 While some of these tumors are dormant, easily contained, and need very little treatment, others are more aggressive, require greater attention, and may necessitate a combination of therapies to prohibit them from spreading to other organ structures.

-Leukemia: Cancer that affects the blood and bone marrow.
+Leukemia: Leukemia is cancer that affects the blood and bone marrow.
 The type of leukemia that is diagnosed is based on the type of cell that is affected and the maturation of that cell.

-Lymphoma: Cancer that develops in the lymphatic system.
-There are two primary types of lymphoma — Hodgkin lymphoma and Non-Hodgkin lymphoma
+Lymphoma: Lymphoma is cancer that develops in the lymphatic system.
+There are two primary types of lymphoma — Hodgkin's lymphoma and Non-Hodgkin's lymphoma

-Multiple Myeloma: Cancer that begins in the bone marrow and affects plasma cells.
+Multiple Myeloma: Multiple myeloma is cancer that begins in the bone marrow and affects plasma cells.

-Myelodysplastic Syndromes: A variety of diseases that affect the blood and bone marrow.
+Myelodysplastic Syndromes: Myelodysplastic syndromes include a variety of diseases that affect the blood and bone marrow.

-Myeloproliferative neoplasms: A group of diseases of the bone marrow in which excess cells are produced
+Myeloproliferative neoplasms: Myeloproliferative neoplasms are a group of diseases of the bone marrow in which excess cells are produced.

-Sickle Cell Disease: A group of inherited blood disorders that affect the hemoglobin found in red blood cells.
+Sickle Cell Disease: Sickle cell disease is a group of inherited blood disorders that affect the hemoglobin found in red blood cells.

 1801 W. Taylor St.